udacity/pdsnd_github/README.md

+# Bikeshare statistics application

 ### Date created
 20.11.2020

 ### Project Title
-Bikeshare
+Bikeshare Documentation

 ### Description
-Python application created to import US bike share data and answer interesting questions about it by computing descriptive statistics.
-The app takes raw input to create an interactive experience in the terminal to present these statistics.
+Python application has been made to  import US bike share data and filter it to extract wanted statistics results.

 ### Files used
 bikeshare.py